codepath/android_guides/Floating-Action-Buttons.md

 ### Animating the Floating Action Button

 When a user scrolls down a page, the floating action button should disappear.
-Once they scroll to the top, it should reappear.
+Once the page scrolls to the top, it should reappear.

 <img src="http://i.imgur.com/CEtWLA8.gif"/>